VagosTurbo/Netflix-Sleep-Timer/README.md

 2. Click on the Netflix Sleep Timer extension icon in the Chrome toolbar.
 3. Set the desired timer duration and click "Start Timer".
 4. The video will automatically pause when the timer expires.

-### Project Structure

-- `background.js`: Handles the timer logic and communicates with the content script.
-- `popup.js`: Manages the user interface for setting and controlling the timer.
-- `manifest.json`: Defines the extension's permissions and background scripts.
-- `popup.html`: The HTML file for the extension's popup interface.
-- `tailwind_v408.js`: Contains Tailwind CSS configurations.

 ## Contributing